 WHY GO: A decisive battle of the Civil War, and the place where President Abraham Lincoln, in his Gettysburg Address, chose to commemorate the dead while attempting to reunify a nation, Gettysburg PA tells the story of our county’s bitter divide better than any other site in the country.

 Millions of people from all over the world visit this town of just 8,000 residents each year.
-But avoid the crowds by coming off season.
+But to avoid the crowds, come off season.
 Gettysburg is not exactly an “offbeat” escape, but there are uncommon ways to approach this history, and we tell you how.

 Things To Do in Gettysburg PA